 In this little coastal town on Madeira’s north west coast you can swim in the famous Porto Moniz natural lava pools.

 Eat at some of the great restaurants in this area

 We have tried quite a lot restaurants in Madeira, and two of our favorites are in this area!
 Definitely try the dishes at O Forno, they have some of the best meat and actually everything is super tasty!
-We also ate at Miradouro O Fio which has a restaurant on site with the incredible views, the scabbard fish is recommended!
+We also had dinner at Miradouro O Fio which has a restaurant on site with the incredible views.
+The scabbard fish is recommended!